kafeiyin00/kafeiyin00.github.io/pubulications.md

 ---
 ## Awards

+- Surveying science and technology progress award of China.
+2023.9
 - National Excellent Doctoral Thesis on LiDAR (10 per year).
 2022.12
 - Surveying science and technology progress special award of China (Only one per year).
 2019.9
 - Academic innovation award of LIESMARS (Only one per year).
 2019.9